blacksmoke26/ai-prompt-enhancer/frontend/docs/ARCHITECTURE.md

 - Optimized rendering with React.memo
 - Proper error boundaries for graceful degradation
 - Loading states for async operations
+- Local storage persistence for history and settings

 ### 10. Security